akshaydhayal/Seahorse-Token-Program/README.md

 This project was created by Seahorse 0.2.5.

 # Seahorse Token Program
-The Objective of this project is to create a **Lottery smart contract** where users can buy lottery tickets and a random winner will be selected from all participants and lottery prize will be rewarded to the winner.
+The Objective of this tutorial is to get started with SPL Tokens with seahorse.
+We will learn about TokenMints and TokenAccounta and how to use them to mint tokens,transfer tokens to other user's TokenAccount.
+To is to create a **Lottery smart contract** where users can buy lottery tickets and a random winner will be selected from all participants and lottery prize will be rewarded to the winner.

 ## Prerequisites
 We need to install some command line tools for this project to build.
 We need [Solana](https://docs.solana.com/cli/install-solana-cli-tools), [Anchor](https://project-serum.github.io/anchor/getting-started/installation.html#install-rust), [NodeJS](https://nodejs.org/en/) and [Seahorse](https://seahorse-lang.org/docs/installation).
 The links provided contain the step-by-step guide on installing these tools and the dependencies required for them like Rust.